d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 In this week's activity, we will analyze paired quantitative data using simulation-based methods.
 Some terms covered in this activity are:

+* Paired data

 * Mean difference

-* Paired data

-* Independent groups
+* Independent observational units

-* Shifted bootstrap (null) distribution
+* Normality

+* $t$-distribution

+* Degrees of freedom

+* T-score

-To review these concepts, see Section 6.2 in the textbook.
+To review these concepts, see Sections 6.1 and 6.2 in the textbook.

-### Out-of-class activity
+### Constructions costs

-The remaining questions cover theory-based methods for testing and estimating a paired mean difference (or single mean).
-Use Section 6.2.3 in the textbook and the OneMeanTheory video to complete the following questions.
+The year 2021 has seen massive fluctuations in construction costs.
+Lumber futures alone soared from roughly 700 USD/1,000 board feet in January to a peak of 1711 USD/1,000 board feet in May, only to plummet back to 500 USD/1,000 board feet by August.
+Researchers would like to determine how these wildly variable costs have impacted the accuracy of construction cost estimates.
+They collect a random sample of 372 construction projects from 20 different U.S. zip codes to investigate if current construction cost estimates (in 1,000 U.S. Dollars) match, on average, the actual construction cost (in 1,000 U.S. dollars).

+#### Ask a research question {-}

+1. Write out the null hypothesis in notation for this study.
+Be sure to clearly identify the subscripts.

+\vspace{0.5in}

+2. Write out the alternative hypothesis in words for this study.

+\vspace{0.8in}

 The sampling distribution for $\bar{x}$ based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a normal distribution when certain conditions are met.